 - The Convention for the Conservation of Southern Bluefin Tuna, (CCSBT).
 This convention applies only when parties are fishing for southern bluefin tuna (SBT), rather than applying to them fishing within a specified geographic area.
-The range of these fish covers areas within the Indian, Atlantic and Pacific Oceans and overlap's areas of competence of the IOTC, CCAMLR and WCPFC - Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) convention area extends south of the 450 S latitude in the western Indian Ocean region and south of the 550 S Latitude in the eastern Indian Ocean Region corresponding with the southern limits of the IOTC Convention Area.
+The range of these tuna covers areas within the Indian, Atlantic and Pacific Oceans and overlap's areas of competence of the IOTC, CCAMLR and WCPFC - Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) convention area extends south of the 45°S latitude in the western Indian Ocean region and south of the 55°S Latitude in the eastern Indian Ocean Region corresponding with the southern limits of the IOTC area of competence.

-Several projects in the Indian Ocean region have an observer component and should contribute to the Regional Observer Scheme
+Several research projects in the Indian Ocean region have an observer component and should contribute to the Regional Observer Scheme